Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: An analytical description of the beam convolution

 \section{An analytical description of the beam convolution}

-The present section describes the mathematical formalism involved in calculating the scanned sky temperature at some particular direction by convolving the sky-map with the beam function.
-The measured temperature in any CMB experiment is a convolution of the real sky temperature with the beam shape.
-If measured temperature along $\gamma_{i}$ direction is $\tilde{T}(\gamma_{i})$, where as the sky temperature of the direction $\gamma$ is given by $T(\gamma)$, then they can be related by the equation
+The measured sky temperature in a CMB experiment is a convolution of the real sky temperature with the instrumental beam.
+If measured temperature along $\gamma_{m}$ direction is $\tilde{T}(\gamma_{m})$, where as the real sky temperature along the direction $\gamma$ is $T(\gamma)$, then they can be related as

-Here $T_{n}$ is the noise in the scan procedure.
+where, $T_{n}$ is the instrumental noise during the scan procedure.
 Since we deal with low multipoles, the noise is ignored in our analysis.
-Here, the beam function $B(\gamma_{i},\gamma)$ represents the sensitivity of the telescope around the pointing direction $\gamma_{i}$.
+Here, the beam function $B(\gamma_{m},\gamma)$ represents the sensitivity of the telescope around the pointing direction $\gamma_{m}$.
 This is a two point function and can be expanded in terms of spherical harmonics as

-Since we intend to measure the power leakage from dipole to the quadrupole due to non-symmetric beam, it is convenient to consider only the dipole sky map scanned using a non-symmetric beam.
-We can then look at the amount of dipole and the quadrupole etc component in the resultant map.
-This can give us an estimate of power leakage from dipole to quadrupole and the next few higher multipoles.
+where, $Y_{l}^{m}(\gamma)$ are the spherical harmonics and $b_{lm}(\gamma_{m})$ are their coefficients.
+Since we intend to measure the power leakage from dipole to the quadrupole due to non-symmetric beam, it is convenient to scan a dipole only sky map using a non-symmetric beam and check the amount of power transfer from dipole to the quadrupole and other higher low multipoles in the resultant map.
+This can give us an estimate of the amount of power leakage from dipole.